K0tB0ris/CFFI-MemoryLeak/README.md

 ```

 ### Run experiments
-1) Go to src
+1) Navigate to the `src` directory:

 ```bash
 cd src
 ```

-2) Select one of the modes to use CFFI suggested in the Overview and go to the corresponding directory
+2) Select one of the CFFI usage modes suggested in the Overview and go to the corresponding directory.

-3) First run build.py if it exists, then test.py
+3) First, run `build.py` if it exists, and then run `test.py`.

 ```bash
 NAME/bin/python3.12 build.py
 NAME/bin/python3.12 test.py
 ```

-4) Address Sanitizer shows leaks for CFFI in any API mode
+4) AddressSanitizer shows memory leaks for CFFI in all API modes.